TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-03-07-5-constant-lists-that-give-context-to-your-integers-and-strings.md

  return 'keep waiting';
 ```

-The `DAY_IN_SECONDS` name would be better, but at least the constant has comment to clarify this.
+The `DAY_IN_SECONDS` name would be better, but at least the constant has a comment to clarify this.

 <br>

-These constants come very handy with header expiration or [*time to leave* (TTLs)](https://en.wikipedia.org/wiki/Time_to_live) in cache:
+These constants come very handily with header expiration or [*time to leave* (TTLs)](https://en.wikipedia.org/wiki/Time_to_live) in cache:

 ```php
 use Nette\Utils\DateTime;